Call for people to come forward for testing in areas of Kilkeel

 These early results are suggestive of the variant but this has not been confirmed.

-As a precautionary measure we are asking asymptomatic people to get tested in selected, targeted neighbourhoods within the in the Kilkeel area.
+As a precautionary measure the PHA is asking asymptomatic people to get tested in selected, targeted neighbourhoods within the in the Kilkeel area.

 Dr Stephen Bergin, Interim Director of Public Health at the PHA, said: “This testing in the Kilkeel area is a precautionary measure to identify asymptomatic cases and prevent community spread.